 Four new company board directors are being sought who will represent Stoke-on-Trent and Staffordshire’s diverse business community.
 In addition, six new members of the Skills Advisory Panel are needed who will help to shape the LEP’s skills development programme to ensure the local workforce can take advantage of better paid employment opportunities.

-Stoke-on-Trent and Staffordshire LEP chairman David Frost said:
+Stoke-on-Trent and Staffordshire acting chairman Alun Rogers said:

 We are seeking business people with a strong tracked record in our key business sectors, who share our passion and ambition for Stoke and Staffordshire.
 We want our board to be reflective of our business community and are actively seeking more women business leaders to join us.